fate-srd/fate-srd-content/README.md

 [Download Files](https://github.com/amazingrando/fate-srd/archive/master.zip)

-If you are looking for the 100% official SRD rules, you can find them at <http://www.faterpg.com/licensing/>.
+If you are looking for the 100% official SRD rules, you can find them at https://fate-srd.com/official-licensing-fate.
 That said, the files in the `source` folder are copies of those files.

+## Making a translation into another language

+You can make a language translation for Fate under both the [CC-BY or the OGL licenses](https://fate-srd.com/official-licensing-fate).

 # Project structure